Arthur-Oules/Practical_Ecology_Course_Birds/README.md

-# Practical Ecology Course: Behavioural ecology of *Sylvia atricapilla*
+# Practical Ecology Course: Behavioural Ecology of *Sylvia atricapilla*
 As part of a practical ecology course in the first year of biology at the ENS of Lyon, we used recorded bird strophes from various species to create audio tapes for broadcast to *S. atricapilla* males, enabling the study of their territorial behavior in response to both conspecific and heterospecific males.

 ## Project Overview
 - **Objective**: Analyze the territorial behavior of *S. atricapilla* males using synthesized bird songs.
-- **Method**: Construct complete bird songs by mixing strophes from a single bird individual to create a new song with a specified structure.
+- **Method**: Create bird songs by mixing strophes from individual birds to produce new songs with specific structures, repeated on different individuals of several species.

 ## Folder Structure
 - `Sampling_Audio_Files.Rproj`: `R` project file used to manage and organize the project within `RStudio`.